 Best Soil For Shasta Daisy in Pots

 It is also a good idea to mix in some compost, as it helps to enrich the soil and provide additional nutrients for the plants.
 Avoid adding rocks to the bottom of the pot, as this can impede drainage.
-Instead, use mulch to help retain moisture and suppress weeds.
+Instead, use a light mulch to help retain moisture and suppress weeds.
 When adding mulch, leave a few inches of space around the base of the plant to prevent stem rot.
-Proper drainage is essential for Shasta Daisies, as they do not tolerate standing water and can quickly become waterlogged if the soil does not drain well.
+Proper drainage is essential for Shasta Daisies, as they do not tolerate standing water and can quickly become waterlogged if the soil and container does not drain well.

 Caring For Shasta Daisy in Planters